Simulation studies related to the particle identification by the forward and backward RICH detectors at Electron Ion Collider: Performance Studies

-To check the consistency of the software stack the performance studies of the pfRICH were done before, thanks to its simple geometry.
-Reconstructed Cherenkov angles as a function of momentum have been studied for different mass hypotheses to check the consistency (see figure 3,4 from pfRICH section of \cite{Suppl-Mat-Wiki}) and also for dRICH (see figure 5,7 from dRICH section of \cite{Suppl-Mat-Wiki}).
-Single particles (e/$\pi$/K) were shot to estimate the N$_\sigma$ separation as a function of momentum and pseudorapidity ($\eta$).
+To check the consistency of the software stack the performance studies of the pfRICH were done first, thanks to its simpler geometry.
+Reconstructed Cherenkov angles as a function of momentum have been studied for different mass hypotheses to check the consistency, and also for dRICH \cite{Suppl-Mat-Wiki}.
+Single particles (e/$\pi$/K) were simulated in turn to estimate the N$_\sigma$ separation as a function of momentum and pseudorapidity ($\eta$).
 It has been demonstrated that the Yellow Report requirements can be achieved using the simple pfRICH geometry and the reconstructed Cherenkov angles provide a satisfactory kaon rejection factor without diluting the pion identification efficiency.
-The acceptance plot shows that between $\eta$ from 1.6 to 3 the number of detected photons is constant.
-We have defined 50\% of the maximum number of the detected photon as the working acceptance.
-This demonstrates the pfRICH can cover a region larger than eta $\eta$ 3.5 in the backward region (see figure \ref{fig:pfRICHplots} b).
+The acceptance plot shows that between $\eta$ 1.6 to 3 the number of detected photons is constant.
+We have defined 50\% of the maximum number of the detected photons as the working acceptance.
+This demonstrates the pfRICH can cover a region larger than $\eta$ of 3.5 in the backward region (see Fig. \ref{fig:pfRICHAcc}).
 For three different $\eta$ regions the N$_\sigma$ had been studied.
-One can reach three sigma separation up to 3 GeV/c for e/$\pi$ and up to 10 GeV/c for $\pi$/K mass hypothesis (see figure \ref{fig:pfRICHplots} c).
+One can reach three sigma separation up to 3 GeV/c for e/$\pi$ and up to 10 GeV/c for $\pi$/K mass hypothesis (see Fig. \ref{fig:pfRICHplots}).
 Using an equal mixture of pion and kaon samples for particles at saturation a pion rejection factor as a function of kaon detection efficiency is also computed.
-That shows that without diluting the kaon detection efficiency high level of pion rejection can be obtained (figure \ref{fig:pfRICHplots} d).
+This shows that without diluting the kaon detection efficiency, a high level of pion rejection can be obtained (Fig. \ref{fig:dRICHEvaluation2} (left)).